-The two companies now plan to talk about the specifics with the objective of forming a joint venture company by the end of 2023, so it’s just the first step.
+The two companies now plan to talk about the specifics of forming a joint venture company by the end of 2023, so it’s just the first step.

 The plan, as stated in the news release, is to collaborate on lithium-ion battery research and development as well as battery manufacturing techniques.
 The supply chain for the raw materials required to create batteries in large quantities is another component.
 In other words, it appears to be getting ready to launch a full-fledged joint venture battery manufacturing.

-According to the agreement, the two companies will consider a variety of collaborations, including the following, in order to establish a joint venture company:
+According to the agreement, the two companies will consider a variety of collaborations, including the following, to establish a joint venture company: